Holman's Bar and Grill

-Holman's Bar and Grill, also known as Holman's Restaurant or simply Holman's, is a bar and restaurant in Portland, Oregon.
+Holman's Bar and Grill, also known as Holman's Restaurant or simply Holman's, is a bar and restaurant in Portland, Oregon, United States.

 Description

-Located at the intersection of 28th Avenue and Burnside Street in southeast Portland's the Buckman neighborhood (at the Kerns boundary), Holman's has been described by Jennifer Anderson of the Portland Tribune as a "neighborhood burger joint".
+Located at the intersection of 28th Avenue and Burnside Street in southeast Portland's Buckman neighborhood (at the Kerns boundary), Holman's has been described by Jennifer Anderson of the Portland Tribune as a "neighborhood burger joint".
 The bar has a "free meal wheel", allowing patrons a chance to dine at no cost.
+Pinball is available.

 Holman's has a DIY Bloody Mary bar; other menu options include chicken fried steak, hamburger sliders, fried macaroni and cheese bites, and the Peanut Butter Bacon Burger.
 Eggs, bacon, hash browns, and potatoes O'Brien are offered for brunch.
-Pinball is available.

 History

 The business was established in 1933.
 Judy Craine became the owner in 1976.

 In 2020, when the business was forced to close temporarily because of the COVID-19 pandemic, a handwritten sign saying "Booze is all gone" was displayed in the window.

+Warren Boothby and Marcus Archambeault purchased Holman's from Bill Craine.
+The bar reopened on July 31, 2023.